South American cuisine: Pampas

 The pampas have the most Italian and Spanish influences.
-In Argentina, they are the center of the three typical Argentinian dishes dulce de leche, asado (churrasco in Brazil), and milanesa.
+In Argentina, they are the center of the three typical Argentine dishes dulce de leche, asado (churrasco in Brazil), and milanesa.

 Argentine pizza is different from Italian pizza, being closer to calzones.
 Pasta and polenta are common in Argentina and on the Pampas generally.
 Empanadas and choripán are very popular fast food in Argentina and Uruguay.
 Churros, ensaïmada, alfajor, Spanish tortillas with potato, meatballs, sopa de mondongo, and puchero are Spanish-derived Pampas cuisine.
 Mate is popular on the Pampas.

 Tropical

 The tropical region of the continent is divided into two distinct areas, the coastal areas of the Atlantic and the Pacific and the Amazon area, each with its distinct cuisines.
 Much of the fruits that are considered to be exotic are common in the tropical forests and fields, such as guava, pineapple, papaya, mango, banana, and elderberry.

 The climate and geography also favour a great variety of crops: potatoes, sweet potatoes, cassava, complemented with meat and fish; grains, principally rice, corn, and wheat and beans.

 In the coastal area ceviche, tostones or patacón, arepa, chipa, sancocho, pabellón criollo, bandeja paisa, guatita, and sopa paraguaya are common dishes.

-In Brazilian feijoada, arroz carreteiro (cart riders rice), coxinha, and farofa are common; Bahia, a state in Brazil, has its own cuisine which has heavy African influences.
+In Brazil, foods such as feijoada, arroz carreteiro (cart riders rice), coxinha, and farofa are common throughout the country.
+The Brazilian state of Bahia has its own cuisine which has heavy African influences.